qualk/SubjectiveDocs/docs/web/start.md

 # Get Started

-Let's get you set up with Subjective, it'll take just a minute.
+Let's get you set up with Subjective for Web.

 ## Initial Steps